Griffin Jax: Professional career

+Minnesota Twins

 After his junior year, Jax was selected by the Minnesota Twins in the third round of the 2016 Major League Baseball draft.
 He signed for $645,000 and made his professional debut with the Elizabethton Twins of the Rookie-level Appalachian League, pitching 8 2/3 innings.
 In 2017, he pitched in only five games before he was required to report Cape Canaveral, Florida for active duty.
-In those five starts, he went 2–2 with a 2.61 ERA between Elizabethton and the Cedar Rapids Kernels of the Class A Midwest League.
+In those five starts, he went 2–2 with a 2.61 ERA between Elizabethton and the Cedar Rapids Kernels of the Single-A Midwest League.
 In 2018, he was granted membership into the United States military's World Class Athlete Program, allowing him to make Olympic training his full-time responsibility (which counts towards his five years of required active duty) which in turn allowed him to play in the minor leagues full-time.
-During the season, he pitched for the Fort Myers Miracle of the Class A-Advanced Florida State League, going 3–4 with a 3.70 ERA in 15 games (14 starts).
+During the season, he pitched for the Fort Myers Miracle of the High-A Florida State League, going 3–4 with a 3.70 ERA in 15 games (14 starts).
 After the season, he played in the Arizona Fall League.

-Jax began 2019 with the Pensacola Blue Wahoos of the Class AA Southern League with whom he was named an All-Star.
+Jax began 2019 with the Pensacola Blue Wahoos of the Double-A Southern League with whom he was named an All-Star.
 While with Pensacola, he missed nearly three weeks due to fatigue.
-In August, Jax was promoted to the Rochester Red Wings of the Class AAA International League, with whom he finished the season.
+In August, Jax was promoted to the Rochester Red Wings of the Triple-A International League, with whom he finished the season.
 Over 23 starts between the two clubs, Jax pitched to a 5–7 record with a 2.90 ERA, striking out 94 over 127 1/3 innings.
 Jax did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the St. Paul Saints of the Triple-A East.